Description of the Dermatology Service

 The Strength of steroid should be chosen based on the body area being treated and age of the patient (ie start with a mild steroid in babies or potent for scalp/hands in adults).

-If steroid free days are not being achieved after 2 weeks and infection has been ruled out then the strength of steroid should be increased if the body site being treated allows.
+If steroid free days are not being achieved after 2 weeks, the diagnosis is certain and infection has been ruled out then the strength of steroid may be increased if the body site being treated allows.

 If potent steroids are prescribed in psoriasis they should be done so in combination with a vitamin D analogue or tar treatment in order to prevent rebound.